Sep 06, 2023

 The legal system is a labyrinth of procedures, terms and protocols that can be overwhelming for anyone who finds themselves entangled in it.
 Whether you’re a defendant, a concerned family member, or just someone looking to understand the criminal justice process in Texas, understanding the terminology is crucial.

-Before we get into the terminology, let’s review the legal landscape you can expect once you’re under arrest.
+Before we get into the glossary of terms, let’s review the legal landscape you can expect once you’re under arrest.
 That will provide more context as we go through several legal terms you’re likely to encounter.

 Arrest and Booking